-My cash: At any given moment, I’ve always got between 5% – 10% of my investable assets in cash, especially now that money market rates are paying close to 2%.
+My cash: At any given moment, I’ve always got between 5% – 10% of my investable assets in cash, especially now that money market rates are paying over 2%.
 As a result, I never feel helpless during a stock market correction anymore.
 Instead, I feel excited to put some cash which I don’t need to work.

 6) Have a concrete plan of action.
 Given you always have spare cash to take advantage of opportunity, you should always develop a plan whenever there are significant changes in the market.
 For example, we know that the S&P 500 moves +/0 ~0.76% a day on average.
 Therefore, if you are long term bullish, you should consider buying when the S&P 500 sells off 2X, 3X, 4X, or 5X greater than average with increasing amounts of capital.

 What I’m doing: My goal is to maintain a roughly 60/40 stock/bonds split.
 When equities are selling off, my stock weighting naturally declines.
 Therefore, I will look to re-up my stock weighting whenever there is a 1.5% or greater decline in the S&P 500.
 Generally, I will deploy capital in three to five tranches over a 5% – 10% decline e.g. $20K when -1.5%, another $30K when -3%, another $40K when – 5%, etc. If the S&P 500 declines by greater than 10%, I will redeploy a set amount of capital for every 1.5% decline over three to five tranches again.
 Given I don’t plan to buy another property for a while, my goal is to invest 100% of my savings each month to generate passive income.